 - If you instruct Google to automatically generate Customer Match lists using the data you upload, you must also comply with Customer Match policies.

-Transactions related to sensitive categories can’t be used in Store sales (direct upload).
+Transactions related to sensitive categories can’t be used for measurement in enhanced conversions, or store sales (uploads).

 Sensitive categories include:

-- Interest or participation in adult activities (such as alcohol, gambling, adult dating, adult entertainment, pornography)
+- Interest or participation in adult activities such as gambling, sexual encounter dating, sexualized theme dating, sexual entertainment, pornography

 - Sexual behavior or orientation